raballew/okd-the-hard-way/docs/02-services.md

 network configuration and services used might differ but the principles remain the same.

+The services machine is used as a jump host for administrative tooling access.

 ## Repository

 Clone this repository to easily access resource definitions on the services VM: